 Cornell Deer Hunting Program

-Jay Boulanger, Campus Deer Hunting Program Coordinator, is leaving Cornell and moving west for a new faculty position.
+Jay Boulanger, Campus Deer Hunting Program Coordinator, has left Cornell, and moved west for a new faculty position.
 While Cornell deer hunting will still be open to the public, there will be major changes to these programs.

 Beginning in the 2014 season, there will no longer be a formal "Earn-a-Buck" hunting program.
-All sign-ups and harvest reporting will be done online; the sign-in station off of Cherry Road and Deer Check Station on Stevenson Road are closed.
-Thus, we are no longer collecting weights, jaws and photos.
-The new Campus deer hunting reservation system will be similar to that used by Cornell Plantations.
+All site sign-ups and harvest reporting will be done online.
+The sign-in station off of Cherry Road and Deer Check Station on Stevenson Road are closed.
+Thus, we are no longer collecting deer weights, jaws, and photos.
+Also, any prior buck eligibility is eliminated because we cannot monitor deer harvest at the check station.

 Crossbows are legal and may be used in archery-only zones when appropriate.
 Click here for state restrictions.

 Discharge distances from occupied dwellings have been reduced to 150 feet for archery equipment and 250 feet for crossbows.
-Our maps below will be updated to reflect these changes.
+Our maps within the hunting reservation system will be updated to reflect these changes.

 Small game hunting will continue to be legal at the Arnot Forest and on some campus lands.
 Small game hunting is NOT permitted on lands managed by Cornell Plantations.
-There is a Small Game Hunting permit for open Cornell lands (see menu bar at the right side of the page).
+There is a Small Game Hunting permit for open Cornell lands (see Rules and Regulations at the upper right side of the page).

-Carefully read new links on right side of this page.
+Carefully read the new links on the right side of this page.

 NY State is blessed with a healthy and productive deer herd.
 White-tailed deer are revered by sportsmen and non-hunters for a variety of reasons.
 Through the 1900’s, NY’s deer herd rebounded from perhaps 20,000 to over 1,000,000.
 This remarkable recovery is due to wise management and improved habitat conditions.
 The total statewide deer harvest has more than doubled over the past 20 years.
 Unfortunately, in some parts of the state, the deer population has created health and economic concerns.
 Visit the NYS Department of Environmental Conservation (DEC) website for more information: http://www.dec.ny.gov/.